karakun/karakun.github.io/_posts/2025-12-15-AI-Retrofit.md

 ### Gradle Dependencies

-You can retrofit without heavy dependencies, provided your project already runs on **Spring Boot 3.x** (required for Spring AI).
+You can retrofit without heavy dependencies, provided your project already runs on **Spring Boot 3.x** (required for Spring AI) or you are maintaining this code in a separate module/project.

 ```groovy
 dependencies {